fitabigail/Lamborghini-Deals/README.md

 <li>

 ### Team Executive
-The pictures of the team are displayed with social links for contact, name and position heald on the company.
+The pictures of the team are displayed with social links for contact, name, and position held by the company.
 <details>

 ![Team](./readme_img/team.png)